 How many times have you told yourself that you want to meditate but you just can’t find the time?
 Your daily routine is already set, too many responsibilities...it feels more stressful than relaxing to try to fit it in?
 The truth is, meditation actually creates more time than it takes and in this article, I’ll explain why.

 Meditation is a tool for relaxation but it is also so much more.
 Among other things, it’s a way to get in touch with your innermost feelings, those that lie simmering underneath the surface, that express themselves in life’s turmoil in ways that you often fail to understand.
 Emotions that drag you into conflict with yourself, with the person that you so much want to be but who you stubbornly resist to become.

 But the good news is: Through our sustained efforts to focus on positivity during meditation, we gradually transform our mind to become a repository for positive, life-affirming attitudes, creativity, and an explorer or blissful states of consciousness.
-We spend more and more time being productive and positive, and less and less time on that which drag us down.
+We spend more and more time being productive and positive, and less and less time on that which drags us down.
 How's that for a time saver?
 (The article continues under the picture).